Table of Contents

 Dairy products like cheese and sour cream are often added to burritos, contributing to the dairy food group.
 These ingredients add creaminess and richness to the burrito, enhancing its flavor profile.

 Dairy products are an excellent source of calcium, which is essential for strong bones and teeth.
 They also provide protein and vitamin D, making them valuable additions to your burrito.
-Plenty of alternatives are available for those who are lactose intolerant or prefer non-dairy options, such as vegan cheese or cashew-based sour cream.

 The Extra Flavor: Fats and Oils

-What food groups give a burrito that extra flavor?
+What food groups give a burrito that extra flavor, especially when paired with salsa?
 Fats and oils play a subtle but significant role.
-Ingredients like avocado, guacamole, and cooking oils fall into this category.
-These fats are healthy when consumed in moderation and provide essential fatty acids your body needs.
+Ingredients like avocado, guacamole, and cooking oils fall into this category, enhancing the flavor and nutrition of your burritos.

 Fats also enhance the flavor and texture of the burrito, making it more satisfying and enjoyable.
 Avocados, for instance, are a great source of heart-healthy monounsaturated fats and add a creamy texture that complements the other ingredients.